shijistar/enum-plus/README.md

 <sup>**_[Function]_**</sup> `toSelect(config?: OptionsConfig): {value, label}[]`

-`toSelect` is similar to `values`, both return an array containing all enum items.
+`toSelect` is similar to `items`, both return an array containing all enum items.
 The difference is that the elements returned by `toSelect` only contain the `label` and `value` fields.
 At the same time, the `toSelect` method supports inserting a default element at the beginning of the array, which is generally used for the default option of components such as dropdowns, representing all, none, or unlimited, etc., of course, you can also customize this default option

 ---